AdobeDocs/commerce-learn.en/help/graphql-rest/graphql-queries.md

 > If you're trying out these queries against the Venia example site rather than your own Magento instance, you likely will
 > not get back any results for `related_products`.

-In any GraphQL-aware client you are using for testing (such as Altair and GraphiQL), the UI will support entering the variables JSON separately from the query.
+In any GraphQL-aware client, you are using for testing (such as Altair and GraphiQL), the UI supports entering the variables JSON separately from the query.

 > Just as we saw that the actual HTTP request for a GraphQL query contains "query: `{string}`" in its body, any request